-- Sexual violence and sexual harassment can occur between two children of any age and sex, or between groups of children - Both sexes may be affected, although girls are more likely to be victims of sexual violence, and boys are more likely to be perpetrators of sexual harassment - Children with SEND, and pupils who are LGBT or perceived to be LGBT, are likely to be more vulnerable - Sexual violence refers to rape, assault by penetration or sexual assault - Sexual harassment includes such things as sexual comments; sexual jokes; physical behaviour such as deliberately brushing against someone, or displaying pictures or photos of a sexual nature; and online activity including sharing of images or video (sexting) or making inappropriate sexual comments (this list is not exhaustive) - Harmful sexual behaviours in children are those which are inappropriate, problematic, abusive and violent - When considering harmful sexual behaviour, the ages and developmental stages of the children involved should be considered
+- Children with SEND are three times more likely to be abused than their peers.
+Pupils who are LGBT or perceived to be LGBT, are likely to be more vulnerable - Sexual violence refers to rape, assault by penetration or sexual assault - Sexual harassment includes such things as sexual comments; sexual jokes; physical behaviour such as deliberately brushing against someone, or displaying pictures or photos of a sexual nature; and online activity including sharing of images or video (sexting) or making inappropriate sexual comments (this list is not exhaustive) - Sexual violence and sexual harassment exist on a continuum and may overlap - Harmful sexual behaviours (HSB) in children are those which are developmentally inappropriate and may cause developmental damage.
+When considering HSB, ages and stages of the development of children are critical factors.
+HSB can, in some cases, progress on a continuum.
+Addressing inappropriate behaviour can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.
+Children displaying HSB have often experienced their own abuse and trauma, and it is important that they are offered appropriate support - When considering harmful sexual behaviour, the ages and developmental stages of the children involved should be considered - Victims of sexual violence and/or sexual harassment are likely to be distressed and their educational attainment affected.
+This will be exacerbated if the alleged perpetrator(s) attend(s) the same school